-Appendix 2 - Summary of Administrative Documents
+Appendix 2 - A Summary of Administrative Documents

-Documentation of processes and maintenance of records that implement the guidance provided by the CSL's Constitution and Customary is necessary to ensure continuity and effectiveness from one administration to the next.
+Documentation of processes and maintenance of records that implement the guidance provided by The Companions of St. Luke' (CSL's) Constitution and Customary is necessary to ensure continuity and effectiveness from one administration to the next.

 - A. Information routinely distributed to members is listed below.
-The items are distributed under the authority of the superior but either the superior, prior, applicable dean, or treasurer may be contacted about these items.

-- Annual and Multi-Year Budgets and Income and Expense Reports

-- Convocation Registration and Schedule Details

-- CSL Constitution and Customary

-- Formation Manuals by Member Category

-- Minutes of Council Meetings

-- Membership Directory

-- Notification of Opus Dei Application Changes and of Online Services

-- Safe Community Policy and Procedures

-- B. Information related to the internal operation of specific offices is outlined below.
-The extent and nature of information continues to evolve and to reflect on-going organizational changes.
-Questions or requests for information about specific areas or processes should be directed to the superior who will follow-up with the prior, applicable dean, treasurer, or other community member.

-- Administration and Communications

-- > Community Historical Records

-- > Convocation Materials, including: Psalter; Special Services information such as the Rituale; Supplies Inventory; Convocation Planning Manual; and Election Guidelines

-- > Copyright Approvals

-- > Electronic Resources, including: Website and Opus Dei Maintenance and Updates; Social Media, Group Email Services, and Audio-Video Conferencing Guidelines

-- > Five-Year Plan for the CSL, including its development and implementation

-- > Guidelines for Committee Work

-- > Memberships and Contacts related to: TEC; NAECC; Clergy; and Financial Reporting and Reviews

-- Finance

-- > Annual and Multi-year Budgeting and Cash Flow Records

-- > Church, State, and Federal Required Reports

-- Plans and Processes for Gifts and Bequests

-Guidelines and financial support of the five-year plan implementation committee's work

-- Plans and Processes for Investments

-- Plans and Processes for Internal Reviews
+The items are distributed under the authority of the superior but the superior, prior, applicable dean, or treasurer may be contacted about these items. - Annual and Multi-Year Budgets and Income and Expense Reports; - Convocation Registration and Schedule Details; - CSL Constitution and Customary; - Formation Manuals by Member Category; - Minutes of Council Meetings; - Membership Directory; - Notification of Opus Dei Application Changes and of Online Services; and - Safe Community Policy and Procedures. - B. Information related to the internal operation of specific offices is outlined below.
+The extent and nature of information continues to evolve and to reflect ongoing organizational changes.
+Questions or requests for information about specific areas or processes should be directed to the superior who will follow-up with the prior, applicable dean, treasurer, or other community member. - Administration and Communications: - > Community Historical Records, including legal documents and archived records; - > Convocation Materials, including Psalter; Special Services information such as the Rituale; Supplies Inventory; Convocation Planning; and Guidelines for Election of a Superior and Council Representatives; - > Copyright Approvals; - > Electronic Resources, including Website and Opus Dei Maintenance and Updates; and Social Media, Group Email Services, and Audio-Video Conferencing Guidelines; - > Five-Year Plan for the CSL, including Its Development and Implementation; - > Guidelines for Committee Work; and - > Memberships and Contacts related to: TEC; NAECC; Clergy; and Financial Reporting and Reviews. - Finance: - > Annual and Multi-year Budgeting and Cash Flow Records; - > Church, State, and Federal Required Reports; - > Guidelines for Committee Work and for Financial Support of the CSL's 5-Year Plan Implementation; and - > Plans and Processes for Gifts and Bequests, for Investments, and for Internal Reviews. - Formation: - > Guidelines for Committee Work; - > Manuals and Related Procedures and Supplementary Information for Formation Guides and Mentors; - > Member Status and Development Records; - > Monastic Habit Procurement: - > Processes Related to Inquirers; and - > Safe Church Training Records.